Honor Related Violence A New Social Psychological Perspective

 In this book, Robert Ermers addresses a number of questions related to honor related violence, including the use of predominantly negative frames regarding the cultural and social background of non-westerners and immigrants.
 In many publications, including the press, crimes committed by non-western individuals are often attributed to their cultural background rather than specific contexts or circumstances, in contrast to western cases.
 Vague and insufficiently defined concepts such as ‘honor’ and ‘culture’ strongly contribute to this bias.

-Honor Related Violence deals with honor and honor related violence, its background and contexts, what honor is, and what it is not.
+Honor Related Violence deals with honor and honor related violence, their background and contexts, what honor is, and what it is not.
 It examines stigma in relation to honor and based upon stigma research, reliably explains, analyses, and predicts honor related violence.
-The book argues that people all over the world can be stigmatized, excluded and ostracized when they commit misbehaviour, and therefore find themselves in a state of dishonor which can lead to honor related violence.
+The book argues that people all over the world can be stigmatized, excluded and ostracized when they commit misbehavior, and therefore find themselves in a state of dishonor which can lead to honor related violence.
 A timely intervention into the psychology of honor related violence, this is an essential resource for students and researchers in the fields of social psychology, sociology, law, criminology and anthropology.

 Introduction 1.
 The context of this book 2.
 Approaches to the study of honor 3.
 Dishonour and Stigma 4.
 Violence and stigma 5.
 Blood revenge 6.
 Honor killing 7.
 Conclusions Index